-Whether it’s a smartphone, tablet or PC, the all-rounder Raspberry Pi can easily block all online advertising at the router level, thanks to a small open-source programme called ‘pi-Hole‘.
+Whether it’s a smartphone, tablet or PC, the Raspberry Pi Ad Blocker can easily block all online advertising at the router level, thanks to a small open-source programme called ‘pi-Hole‘.
 In this guide, we show you how to set up the Raspberry Pi to rid your network of unwanted adverts.

 Suitable for: beginners with basic knowledge, advanced